Do Go On - 337 - The History of April Fools Day

 the prank of sending unsuspecting victims

-to see the washing of the lines at the Tower of London
+to see the washing of the lines of the Tower of London

 remained a favourite April Fool's Day joke.